mik-tf/tfcloud-marketplace/frontend/src/docs/ecosystem.md

 2. **For the people**: Transparent revenue sharing, co-op governance, and open collaboration.
 3. **Synergy**: Operators and users co-create value, driving adoption and grid expansion.

-## Co-op Collaborations
+## Cloud Alliances

-A **co-op** is a strategic alliance between **Node Operators** and **Dashboard Operators**, combining infrastructure and interface expertise to deliver specialized services:
+A **Cloud alliance** is a formal strategic partnership between **Cloud Providers** and **Cloud Operators**, combining infrastructure and interface expertise to deliver specialized services:

 - **HDD-backed QSFS Storage**: High-capacity, cost-effective storage clusters for QSFS workloads.
 - **GPU-optimized AI & WebUI**: Nodes equipped with GPUs (e.g. NVIDIA 4090) efficient at machine learning, inference, and open WebUI applications.
 - **LiveKit Video Conferencing**: Nodes with superior bandwidth and low latency optimized for real-time video streaming and conferencing.

-> By pooling resources and expertise, co-ops enable custom service tiers, improved SLAs, and competitive pricing for end users.
+> By pooling resources and expertise, these Cloud alliances enable custom service tiers, improved SLAs, and competitive pricing for end users.

 ## Best Practices